 A shift in carriers’ pricing

-In fact, these observations show that parcel carriers are gradually moving away from fixed prices and averaged costs to more dynamic pricing models to improve profitability.
+In fact, observations show examples that parcel carriers are gradually moving away from fixed prices and averaged costs to more dynamic pricing models to improve profitability.
 Average pricing approaches are relevant in predictable environments, but prove inappropriate in constantly changing environments.
-Hence, shifting towards more dynamic prices becomes a necessity in the current context.
+Hence, shifting towards more dynamic prices becomes a necessity in such a context.

 What is Dynamic pricing ?